Shaikhs of Uttar Pradesh

 The Shaikh are a Muslim community found in the state of Uttar Pradesh in India.
-Word " Shaikh or Sheikh " is an Arabic title of respect dating from pre-Islamic times; it strictly means a venerable member of society or scholar akin to modern day usage of sir or Persian saheb.

-They are part of the larger Shaikh community of South Asia.
-Quite a few Shaikh have immigrated to Pakistan from India, where they form an important element in the Urdu speaking community.
-Saikhs are not any family, tribes or caste but they are a title adopted to show economic or social development as per Islam in Arab World but they have formed community in South Asia.

 History

 Shaikh is a word or honorific term in the Arabic language that literally means "elder."
 It is commonly used to designate an elder of a tribe, a revered wise man, or an Islamic scholar.
-Some members of Brahmins, Rajputs and Kayastha community also converted to Islam.
-The Muslim Kayasths, Brahmins and Rajputs use shaikh and khan as their surnames, and consider themselves belonging to the Shaikh community.
+Some members of Brahmins, Rajputs and Khatri communities also converted to Islam.
+Some Muslim Khatris, Brahmins and Rajputs use shaikh and khan as their surnames, and consider themselves belonging to the Shaikh community.

-Throughout the history of the Delhi Sultanate and its successor the Mughal Empire in South Asia, Muslim technocrats, bureaucrats and traders flocked from the rest of the Muslim world, and the region that now forms Uttar Pradesh was the centre of Islamic power in India.
-A disproportionately larger number of Indian Muslim converts also acted as rulers, bureaucrats and traders.
-Over time, the name Shaikh was given to these Muslim families, the vast majority of whom had local origins and many of whom were settled in fortified Muslim settlements, known as Qasbas.
-They played a key role in the early Islamic history of Uttar Pradesh, serving as courtiers and administrators for the Delhi Sultanate and later Mughal rulers.
-The archaeogenetics of Shaikhs have shown that they have negligible ancestry from Islamic Central Asia or Middle East.
-One such community of early Shaikh colonists are the Qidwai, whose ancestor was Qazi Qidwa, a son of the Sultans of Rum, in what is now modern Turkey.
+A community of early Shaikh are the Qidwai, whose ancestor was claimed to be Qazi Qidwa, a son of the Sultans of Rum, in what is now modern Turkey.
 The Qazi is said to have been sent to the Awadh region to spread Islam, where he is said to have won over fifty local villages to Islam.
 These fifty villages were later awarded to him, and the region became known as Qidwara.
 The converts of these fifty villages were called Qidwai.
 According to another tradition, Kazi Kidwa is said to have defeated a local ruler in the Awadh region by the name of Raja Jagdeopur.
 This Raja was said to have belonged to the aboriginal Tribal community.
 The original settlement of the tribe was Juggaur in Lucknow district, from where they spread to Barabanki District.
 These early colonists were often required to make converts, and these converts often adopted the clan name of those at whose hand they accepted Islam, and this led to a substantial growth in the Shaikh community.